Water Damage Checklist for Idaho Homeowners

 Mold thrives in warm, wet environments, and once it grows it can be challenging to remove.
 Help prevent mold growth by removing items and drying them as soon as possible.
 If you identify mold growth, contact a professional mold remediation company that can assist in the remediation process.

-The Water Damage Restoration Process/Timeline
+The Water Damage Restoration Checklist & Timeline

 You have done your homework and called on an experienced and reputable water damage restoration company.
 Here is what you can expect from the restoration process.